 What almost all the ads you see from these stores fail to mention is the HDD speed.
 Now, I’m going to be talking Solid State Drives (SSD’s) in a minute, however, if your entertaining a laptop with a “run-of-the-mill” spinning disk, be wary of the revolutions per minute (RPM) the HDD spins at.

 Almost all the laptops I have priced that are coming in under the $1000 price point with spinning disks have a slow 5400 RPM disk drive.
 THIS WILL BE A BOTTLENECK!
 Stay away from a 5400 RPM and ensure it has at least a 7200 RPM HDD.

 If your budget just can’t afford to buy a laptop with an HDD speed of 7200 RPM, or better yet an SSD, then buy the laptop for the other hardware and consider upgrading the hard disk to an SSD straight away.

 I recommend the Crucial MX500 1TB 3D NAND SATA 2.5 Inch Internal SSD.
 I bought two of these guys on a Black Friday blowout sale (one for my laptop and one for my desktop) and have been very happy with their performance.

-All that said, personally my field laptop is 17″.
-If you don’t mind the extra weight (and price tag that goes along with it) consider moving to a 17″ screen – it makes navigation and maneuverability throughout various software packages that much easier.
+If you don’t mind the extra weight (and price tag that goes along with it) consider moving to a 17 inch screen.
+Your eyes will thank you and it makes traversing lines of code that much easier.